DarinLevesque/FHA/src/pages/property-services/rentals.md

 iv.
 RE Agents and those immediately ‘outside’ of the property staff
 \*This service is also offered for purchase separately.
 Contact FHA at info@fairhousingact.org to make arrangements.

-3. ESA Letter Analysis: An FHA Flagship Fair Housing Service Housing providers are getting inundated with requests to waive their pet rules to accommodate an Emotional Support Animal by a disabled applicant or resident.
+#### 3. ESA Letter Analysis: An FHA Flagship Fair Housing Service

+Housing providers are getting inundated with requests to waive their pet rules to accommodate an Emotional Support Animal by a disabled applicant or resident.
 HUD’s accommodation review process permits the housing provider to request “reliable documentation” from the disabled person which should verify the disability, and the need for their ESA as well as the requested accommodation.
 The housing provider is usually given an “ESA Letter,” or some other documentation [aka “doctor’s letter”] which needs to be properly evaluated.

 Each ESA Letter Analysis would consider the following elements:

-a) Source “reliability”
+* Source “reliability”
-b) Disability verification
+* Disability verification
-c) Disability-related need verification
+* Disability-related need verification
-d) Accommodation Requested
+* Accommodation Requested
-e) Financial & Administrative burden
+* Financial & Administrative burden
-f) Direct threat to Health & Safety
+* Direct threat to Health & Safety
-g) Risk of substantial physical damage
+* Risk of substantial physical damage

 FHA can provide critical feedback about the “ESA Letter” so the housing provider can take next steps on their own in the interactive dialogue process as well as avoid potential fair housing pitfalls.